Generic name: melatonin (meh lah TOE nin)

-Brand Name: Dual Spectrum Melatonin, Melatonin, Melatonin Time Release, Nature's Bounty Dual Spectrum Melatonin
+Brand name: Advanced Sleep Melatonin, Dual Spectrum Melatonin, Melatonin Time Release, Nature's Bounty Dual Spectrum Melatonin

 Other uses not proven with research have included treating depression, bipolar disorder, dementia, macular degeneration, attention deficit hyperactivity disorder, enlarged prostate, chronic fatigue syndrome, fibromyalgia, restless leg syndrome, stomach ulcers, irritable bowel syndrome, nicotine withdrawal, and many other conditions.